-The Training and Regional Events grant supports trainings and workshops in the different cultural and artistic fields, in addition to residencies, symposiums, forums, and festivals (multidisciplinary, music, film, performing arts, visual arts, literature…).
+AFAC’s Training and Regional Events grant supports training and workshops in the different cultural and artistic fields, in addition to residencies, symposiums, forums, and festivals (multidisciplinary, music, film, performing arts, visual arts, and literature).

-When the grant from AFAC exceeds ten thousand dollars yet only covers a portion of the project’s overall budget, the grantee is obliged to raise 70% of the remaining budget in order to be awarded the grant.
+When the amount solicited from AFAC is above USD 10,000 yet only covers a portion of the project’s overall budget, the grantee is requested to raise 70% of the remaining budget in order to be awarded the grant.

-In the event that the grantee does not sign the grant contract within 60 days upon receipt thereof, the grant will be canceled.
-Projects must be completed within 2 years of signing the contract, during which grantees are expected so submit the necessary financial and narrative reports.
+Projects must be completed within two years of signing the contract, during which time grantees are expected to submit the necessary financial and narrative reports.

 AFAC does not offer mobility grants.
-Travel costs can be covered by the AFAC grant only when they are part of the implementation of a project.
+Travel expenses may be covered by the AFAC grant only as part of project implementation.

-AFAC is open to receive project applications from all Arab individuals working in arts and culture.
-Project applications are accepted irrespective of age, years of experience, country of residence, ethnicity, gender or religion.
+AFAC is open to receiving project applications from all individuals from the Arab region working in arts and culture irrespective of age, years of experience, country of residence (the Arab region or the diaspora), race, ethnicity, gender, or religion.

 AFAC will not consider applications submitted by:

-Members of the Board of Trustees, their business partners or family members.
+Members of the AFAC board of trustees, their business partners or family members.

 AFAC staff members, their business partners or family members.

-Members of the current year’s readers and jurors’ committees.
+Members of the current year’s reader and juror committees.

 Applicants with a current open grant.